 This year’s pageant included some new approaches.
 The traditional two-hour broadcast was expanded to three hours, the semi-finalists were increased to “Top 20”, and viewers were allowed to “save” one semi-finalist to move into the finals through a “Save the Queen” vote held on the social media platform Twitter.

 The expansion of the pageant’s length to three hours, combined with dribbling out the announcement of the Top 20 over the course of about an hour, was met with mixed reactions from viewers posting remarks on Twitter throughout the evening’s telecast.
 Among the more amusing was a prediction that “at this rate”, the public would have the crowning of Miss USA by next Christmas.

 However, the change, which according to the pageant, was intended to “provide a never-before-seen look at the contestants in their home environments, making for a more personal glimpse of the women competing for the Miss USA title,” did succeed.
 Viewers commenting live on Twitter mentioned being moved by many of the contestants’ personal stories.
 An especially touching

-account was shared by Valerie Gatto, Miss Pennsylvania USA, who explained that she is “the product of rape” who was born after her then 19-year-old mother was violently assaulted after leaving work.
+account was shared by Valerie Gatto, Miss Pennsylvania USA, who was born after her then 19-year-old mother was assaulted after leaving work.
 Gatto’s mother and grandparents comprised a loving, tight-knit family that raised the new baby girl.
 “Your circumstances,” said Valerie, “do not define your life.”